HackerEarth/news.hackerearth.com/_posts/2015-04-29-candidate-reports.md

 candidate to wrong list, you can always undo it.

 **Active candidates**
-<br>This list containes candidates who have completed the test.
+<br>This list contains candidates who have completed the test.

 <img src="/images/active-candidates.png" />